-“Keep it simple, you stupid” This slogan is of course based on the well-known political slogan “It’s the economy, you stupid” and here refers to “why introducing anisotropy parameters” in the description of wave propagation, given that a full
+“Keep it simple, you stupid” This slogan is of course based on the well-known political slogan “It’s the economy, you stupid” and here refers to “why introducing anisotropy parameters” in the description of wave propagation, given that

-we know or even can use such detail.
+whether in practice we know or even can use such detail.

 It is exactly for that reason that effective media are used.
 In these media, the detail is “summarised/replaced” by “simple” anisotropy parameters.
 It might appear “making it more complicated”, but after having familiarised yourself with it, you realize that it makes the description of wave propagation more realistic and especially more applicable.
 Nice examples are shown in the AVA exercise in the “Quantitative Reservoir Characterization” course.